 Internet safety means having the latest security software on your home computer or laptop and keeping it updated.
 Free security checkups are available from many major companies.
 Never buy security software in response to an unexpected pop-up message or email that says your computer has been scanned and malware has been detected.
-Scammers use these messages to trick buyers into buying bogus software.
+That’s another common cyberattack: Scammers use these messages to trick buyers into buying bogus software.

 4. Don’t Fall for Phony Emails

-Be safe on the Internet by steering clear of scams.
-Scammers that send you unsolicited emails that take you to phony financial websites are hoping you will share private account information and password information with them.
+Be safe on the internet by steering clear of scams.
+As we mentioned earlier, scammers that send you unsolicited emails that take you to phony financial websites are hoping you will share private account information and password information with them.
 Don’t fall for it.
-A legitimate company will not ask you to this.
+A legitimate company will not ask you for this information.
 If you have doubts about the legitimacy of an email or website, contact the financial institution directly.
-Phone the customer service number on your latest bank or credit card statement.
+Call the customer service number on your latest bank or credit card statement.

-Also, it’s a good idea to get your credit reports and credit scores regularly to check for potential signs of fraud.
+As a general rule of thumb, it’s a good idea to get your credit reports and credit scores regularly to check for potential signs of fraud.
 Check your credit reports for accounts that don’t belong to you or other errors, and watch your credit scores for big, sudden changes that require you to take a closer look at your credit reports and existing credit accounts.
-You can get your free credit report summary, updated every month, on Credit.com.
+You can get your free credit report snapshot, updated every 14 days, on Credit.com.

 If you do believe you fell victim to a cyber-scam, regular credit monitoring becomes even more imperative.
 You may also want to sign up for alerts with the major credit reporting agencies or even institute a credit freeze on your credit reports.
 (Note: A credit freeze prevents lenders and issuers from being able to pull your credit and approve a new account, so, while it keeps scammers for opening credit cards and loans in your name, it also makes it more cumbersome for you to do so as well.)